cacoco/hiveworker/README.md

 ## Building ######################################################################

-hiveworker is built using [Maven](http://maven.apache.org) and requires Scala 2.10.1
+Hive Worker is built using [Maven](http://maven.apache.org) and requires Scala 2.10.1

 To build, just run: